viking0312/viking0312.github.io/docs/docker/index.md

 ### Useful commands

-> For windows OS, use powersheell to execute below commands.
+> For windows OS, use powershell to execute below commands.

 ### Run container
 ```
 docker run [image-name]:[version]
 ```
-> -d - to run the container in detached mode
+> -d - to run a container in detached mode
 > -p [host-port]:[container-mode] - to run a container on specific port

 ### Check logs for a container